 Over the past 16 years, I’ve learnt how to keep a baby settled and how to get the most out of every session by being baby-led.

-What does it mean to be baby-led during a session?
-Well, we all know that every baby is different and when photographing them you can’t tell them what to do.
-This is why as a newborn photographer, it’s our job to know how to work with them, to understand their behaviour, regardless of whether they are awake, unsettled or sleepy during their session so that we can provide our clients with the products and service they are paying us for.
+We know that every baby is different and when photographing them you can’t tell them what to do.
+This is why as a newborn photographer, it’s our job to know how to work with them; to understand their behaviour, regardless of whether they are awake, unsettled or sleepy during their session, so that we can provide our clients with the products and service they are paying us for.

 When I hold a client’s baby for the first time, I spend a couple of minutes watching how they respond to my touch as I gently move their little arms and legs while holding them in my lap.
-I also watch to see how they naturally lie, if they prefer to draw their legs up and curl into a ball, or arch their backs to stretch out.
+I also watch to see how they naturally lie.
+Note whether they prefer to draw their legs up and curl into a ball, or arch their backs to stretch out.

 While I teach all of the many different poses you can achieve when working with newborns, it’s important to know that not all babies will go comfortably into every pose.
 They’re just like us.
 We all have our preferred way of sleeping and will spend time finding our comfy spot when we sit on the couch or climb into bed.